 Since the flesh, self or the old man has become irredeemably or irreparably corrupted and damaged by Sin, and unrepentantly stubborn, rebellious, and hostile towards God; it is an unruly evil in God’s sight that must be put away by death, just as the unruly and unrepentant rebellious son must be put away by death under the Mosaic Law (Deut.
 21:18-21).

-Under the Old Covenant, the unrelenting stubborn and rebellious son has to be put away by death lest he gets worse, corrupts others, and also so that others may hear and fear God.
+Under the Old Covenant, the unrelenting stubborn and rebellious son has to be put away by death lest he gets worse and corrupts others and so that others may hear and fear God.

 The Law commands, “Then all the men of his city shall stone him to death with stones; so you shall put away the evil from among you, and all Israel shall hear and fear.”
 (Deut.
 21:21 NKJV).

-Beloved, your flesh, sinful self or nature cannot be modified, refurbished, renovated or improved upon by any religion, institution, education or rehabilitation.
-Therefore, it is absolutely rebellious and unprofitable to God and so must be put away by death.
+Beloved, your flesh, sinful self, or nature cannot be modified, refurbished, renovated, or improved upon by any religion, institution, education, or rehabilitation.
+Therefore, it is rebellious and unprofitable to God and so must be put away by death.

-In God’s sight, the flesh or the sinful self is guilty of disobedience, stubbornness and rebellion to God (Rom.
+In God’s sight, the flesh or the sinful self is guilty of disobedience, stubbornness, and rebellion to God (Rom.
 8:7-8).
-Consequently, God’s verdict, sentence or judgement on the stubborn, rebellious and unrepentant self or flesh is DEATH.
+Consequently, God’s verdict, sentence, or judgment on the stubborn, rebellious, and unrepentant self or flesh is DEATH.

 The Scripture amply states this truth.

-36 But he who sins against me wrongs his own soul; All those who hate me love death.”
-(NKJV).
+36 But he who sins against me wrongs his own soul; All those who hate me love death.

 How then can you put the flesh or your sinful self to death?

 The truth is that no man can put his flesh or sinful self to death by himself.
-If we can, then we don’t need the Saviour, the Lord Jesus Christ.
+But, if we can, then we don’t need the Saviour, the Lord Jesus Christ.